Runway Tutorial (June 2026): Gen-4.5 Workflow, Credits, and Clean Clips

 Camera Controls cheat sheet

-• Push in / Pull out: classic dramatic move; works well on portraits and product.
+• Push in / Pull out — classic dramatic move; works well on portraits and product.

-• Pan left/right: good for environments; can drift on subjects.
+• Pan left/right — good for environments; can drift on subjects.

-• Tilt up/down: reveals; pairs well with vertical compositions.
+• Tilt up/down — reveals; pairs well with vertical compositions.

-• Orbit: rotates around a subject; great for product, risky on faces (parallax drift).
+• Orbit — rotates around a subject; great for product, risky on faces (parallax drift).

 Set intensity to 30-50% for clean output; 70%+ produces noticeable warping.

-reference (high-res) -> mode pick (image-to-video) -> camera control or motion brush -> 3-5s render -> 4 takes -> star best -> extend if needed -> export MP4 -> composite in editor.
-Budget 4-6 takes per usable 5-second clip.
-Plan for 15-30 minutes per shot of polish.
+reference (high-res) -> Gen-4 Turbo prototype -> camera control or motion brush -> lock composition -> Gen-4.5 hero render (5s) -> Aleph fix instead of reroll -> star best -> export MP4 -> composite in editor.
+Budget 3-4 takes per usable 5-second clip and 15-30 minutes of polish per shot.
+Spend Gen-4.5 credits only on shots that already work in Turbo.

 FAQ